DarkCaster/Perpetual/README.md

 - `.message_log.txt` Raw LLM interaction log, see below

 You should be cautious when modifying these settings.
 You can always rewrite them by running the init operation in the project root directory again.

-At the moment, `Perpetual` only supports the Go programming language.
-Other languages will be added in the future, but you can manually edit the prompt templates to the LLM after initialization to work with projects in other languages.

 Next, you need to manually create a `.env` file by copying the `.env.example` file.
 The `.env` file should be self-explanatory.